OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 }
 ```

-The following is an example of a disassembled binary that implements this approach:
+To demonstrate how to bypass this technique we'll use an example of a disassembled binary that implements this approach:

 <img src="Images/Chapters/0x06j/ptraceDisassembly.png" width="500px"/>